 21. The seq() function can take five different arguments, but not all of them make sense at the same time.
-In particular, it would not make sense to give the from, to, by, and length arguments, since you can figure out the length given from, to, and by.
+In particular, it would not make sense to give the from, to, by, and length arguments, since you can figure out the length using the values of from, to, and by.
 You can pass argments by name rather than position; this is helpful for skipping arguments.